 How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

-I know this quote is often attributed to many people, not just retailer John Wanamaker.
+This quote is often attributed to many people, not just retailer John Wanamaker.

-These days it’s a cliché about the effectiveness and risk of what you should spend on marketing.
+Nowadays, it’s a cliché about the effectiveness and risk of what you should spend on marketing.

 “Half of my advertising spend is wasted; the trouble is, I don’t know which half.”